romanzy313/json-or-binary/README.md

 # json-or-binary

-Simply serialize discriminated unions into a binary format.
+Simply encode and decode discriminated unions into a binary format.

 ## Installation